Power chord: Spider chords

 The spider chord requires the player to use all four fingers of the fretting hand, thus its name.
 This technique then allows one to run down the neck playing either of the two chords.

 Fingering

 Perhaps the most common implementation is 1-5-1', that is, the root note, a note a fifth above the root, and a note an octave above the root.
 When the strings are a fourth apart, especially the lower four strings in standard tuning, the lowest note is played with some fret on some string and the higher two notes are two frets higher on the next two strings.
 Using standard tuning, notes on the first or second string must be played one fret higher than this.
-(A bare fifth without octave doubling is the same, except that the highest of the three strings, in parentheses below, is not played.
+(A bare fifth without octave doubling is the same, except that the highest of the three strings, in brackets below, is not played.
 A bare fifth with the bass note on the second string has the same fingering as one on the fifth or sixth string.)